iOS17/Jailbreak/README.md

 ![Jailbreak IOS 17 and its beta  supported device list Palera1n, unc0ver, chimera, checkm8, taurine, dopamine, xina17, xina, checkra1n ](https://github.com/iOS17/Jailbreak/blob/main/IMG_266E30344626-1.jpeg)

+# Complete Guide to Jailbreak iOS 17 using Palera1n in 2023

+Looking to jailbreak iOS 17 in 2023?
+Follow this step-by-step guide using the Palera1n tool.
+Avoid fake methods and achieve full access by following our recommended rootful guide.

+To jailbreak your iOS 17 device, you'll need to utilize the Palera1n tool or any other reliable jailbreak tool derived from its source code.
+Currently, there are no other viable solutions for jailbreaking iOS 17.
+Be cautious of misleading information on other platforms, as any claims about jailbreaking iOS 17 through other means are false and non-existent.

+For a seamless process, Palera1n initially installs a rootless environment.
+However, if you desire complete access, you can refer to the Palera1n Rootful guide for comprehensive instructions on how to attain this.

+## Palera1n Rootful Guide

+1. [Download the Palera1n jailbreak tool](https://github.com/palera1n/palera1n/releases) designed specifically for iOS 17.
+[Palera1n Complete Guide](https://zeejb.com/palera1n-jailbreak/)
+2. Save the downloaded file to your Desktop for quick access.
+3. Open the terminal application and execute the prescribed commands.
+4. Double-click on the palera1n-macos-universal application.
+5. Access  → System Preferences → Privacy & Security.
+6. In the Security section, permit the palera1n-macos-universal application by selecting "Allow anyway."
+7. Open the palera1n-macos-universal app within the terminal.
+8. Enter DFU mode​​​​​​​ as instructed on your screen.
+9. Carefully follow the provided on-screen instructions.
+10. Access the Home Screen and install packages using the Palera1n Loader.

 ## I. Benefits of Jailbreaking Your iPhone/iPad in iOS 17 - 17.1 beta 3:
 Jailbreaking your iOS 17 device opens up a whole new world of possibilities.
 Here are some noteworthy benefits: